Overview

 Event Nodes

-Events allow you to set the conditions when to trigger the workflow to run:Scheduled Execution: Execute a workflow based on a schedule (hourly, daily, weekly, etc.)
+An Event allows you to set the conditions when to trigger the workflow to run.Scheduled Execution: Execute a workflow based on a schedule.

 Action Node Details